 New Jersey is not opening courthouses for civil trials until the end of September 2020.
-However, this does not mean that divorce proceedings are halted as the parties can still negotiate with each other and trials are still occurring in Family court.
+However, this does not mean that divorce proceedings are halted as the parties and each divorce attorney can still negotiate with each other and trials are still occurring in Family court.
 One challenge in particular that people may face right now is agreeing about property valuation and division.

 When a couple’s marital estate is valued, the fair market value of their assets forms the basis for the divorce settlement.
 When you have a marital estate that consists solely of stocks and bonds, a family law attorney will tell you that it is easier to come up with the value.